faucetsdn/daq/docs/firebase.md

-Instructions for setting up a Firebase dashboard.
+TODO: Instructions for setting up a Firebase dashboard.